 Since 2010 I’ve been an adjunct professor at Columbia Journalism School, teaching radio storytelling skills and how to write for the ear as well as the eye.

 Recently I went back to school myself.
 In 2012 I graduated from CUNY’s entrepreneurial journalism program, where I incubated and launched The Broad Experience, my podcast on women and the workplace.
 Women’s conflicted relationships with their careers began to intrigue me while I was at Marketplace.
 But for all the buzz around this topic, there isn’t a lot of nuance.
 That’s what I aim to deliver on The Broad Experience.
 The podcast is a combination of interviews and storytelling, and it comes out every two weeks.
-As well as being online and on iTunes, it airs regularly on WRLN, Miami’s public radio station, and on the Women’s International News Gathering Service (WINGS).
+As well as being online and on iTunes and Stitcher, it airs regularly on WRLN, Miami’s public radio station, and has aired on Georgia Public Broadcasting and the Women’s International News Gathering Service (WINGS).
 Listeners have called it “important”, “fascinating”, and “totally badass”.

 I'm the product of a British father and American mother.
 Partly as a result, I'm very interested cultural differences.
 Our favorite family book in the '80s was 'Brit-Think, Ameri-Think: A Transatlantic Survival Guide'.
 I still own a copy.

 I used to hate my last name, but I'm now quite fond of it, hyphen and all.
 We’ve been through a lot together.

 - The Deadline Club (NYC chapter of the Society of Professional Journalists) and the Society of Professional Journalists